dm-guy/utm-alternative/README.md

 Q: Why not with Local Storage but a cookie?<br />
 A: Local Storage does not allow you to share data across subdomains easily (if at all).
 Many advertisers run different campaigns on different web assets.

-Q: Why Javascript
+Q: Why Javascript?
-A: So as to make cross-platform, server-side agnostic solution.
+A: Cross-platform, server-side agnostic solution.

 Q: What to do if I use the utm_campaign any way and I don't use auto-tagging?<br />
 A: From now on just add src=XXX to the target URL.
 You can make it identical to the utm_campaign so you keep track of your campaigns easily.